amiaopensource/digibase/README.md

 # Required Software, Installation, and Setup
 ##Installation
 In order to use digibase, you will need to install and setup a MySQL server.
 This can be accomplished on Mac OS X using the package manager Homebrew.
 Instructions for installing Homebrew are [here](http://brew.sh).
 To install MySQL using Homebrew open up a Terminal window and run `brew install mysql`.
 Now run `mysql.server start` This will start an instance of the MySQL server.
 Make sure starting the server is successful.
 Now run `mysql_secure_installation` to secure your installation.
 Follow the prompts.

 Once MySQL has successfully installed and been secured, run `mysql.server restart`.
+Make sure the restart is successful.

 ##Setting Up MySQL and Creating your Database
 When running the secure installation you should have created a user of the MySQL server called "root".
 If you are not already signed in to the MySQL server you can sign in using the following command: